rubio105/credactive/replit.md

 ## Deployment Architecture

-The production environment runs on ciry.app using a Hetzner VPS with PM2.
-Development is on Replit.
-Version control is GitHub.
-The database is Neon PostgreSQL.
+The production environment runs on **ciry.app** using a Hetzner VPS with PM2 process manager.
+Version control is managed through GitHub.
+The database is Neon PostgreSQL (serverless).
 Build systems are esbuild (backend) and Vite (frontend).

-**Production Independence**: Platform uses BASE_URL environment variable for all URL construction (emails, OAuth callbacks, CORS), completely independent from Replit infrastructure.
-No Replit/GitHub references in production code paths.
+**Production Independence**: Platform uses BASE_URL environment variable for all URL construction (emails, OAuth callbacks, CORS), ensuring complete deployment flexibility across any hosting provider.

 # External Dependencies